aumpierre-unb/Internal-Fluid-Flow-for-Scilab/README.md

 D={4A \over P}
 $$

-where *A* is the cross-sectional area of the flow and *P* is the wet perimeter of the cross-sectional. *f* is described as a function of the Reynolds number,
+where *A* is the cross-sectional area of the flow and *P* is the wet perimeter of the cross-section. *f* is described as a function of the Reynolds number,

 $$
 Re={\rho vg \over \mu}